 The primary means of addressing learning loss and accelerating learning for pupils will be through instruction and assessments delivered through synchronous instructional time.
 Assessments will be provided through Running Records, Math and Writing Pretests, CoreGrowth Assessments, Zearn and IXL Diagnostic Assessments.
 All students will receive standards-aligned instruction focused on key standards.
+ELs additionally will receive ELD instruction.
 This will allow for depth of instructional focus on the key skills and concepts that are most critical for their respective grade level.
+Low-Income, Foster Youth and Homeless students are served based on their individual needs academically with additional supports provided when identified by the district FY, Homeless liaison.
 Additional targeted supports will be provided primarily through synchronous, small-group instruction that is targeted to identified student needs.
 As teachers assess learning loss and their students' individual and collective learning needs, they will be able to start adapting their instruction, and also schedule small group sessions to provide additional support.
 Students who require even more intensive support will be provided 1 on 1 instruction through individual sessions provided by the teacher or support staff.
 Once learning gaps are identified, teachers can arrange a small group with other students who have the same learning need or schedule an individual meeting for intervention.
 These sessions will allow our teachers to provide more individualized attention to their students and support them in mastering necessary skills.